 3. Visit the Chipping Campden

 One of the numerous stunning Cotswold villages is Chipping Campden.
 It may be small but it is lavished with great forms of architecture.
-Its name “Chipping” means market in old english, an indication of its importance in the trade of wool back in the days.
+Its name “Chipping” means market in old English, an indication of its importance in the trade of wool back in the day.
 Great places to visit at Chipping Campden are as follows:

 Sudeley Castle and Gardens